txmaniac/NI-assignment/README.md

 	3. Pad month and date values to ensure the date is in YYYY-MM-DD format
 ```
 #### TO USE
 I have implemented two separate html files for the problems defined.
-For testing the results, just open the HTML file corresponding to the name of the problem.
+For testing the results, clone this repo as is and just open the HTML file corresponding to the name of the problem.
 ```
 	1. failedLaunches.html - PROBLEM 1
 	2. starlink.html - PROBLEM 2